Pierre Lafitte: Barataria and War of 1812

-Along with his 'crew of a thousand men' (the number that he commanded was actually quite small, but the loose confederation that he and his brother ran caused the number of men engaged in their affairs was substantial), Lafitte also receives credit for helping defend Louisiana from the British in the War of 1812, and Pierre is mentioned in several accounts of the Battle of New Orleans.
-His piracy was pardoned by President James Madison on February 6, 1815 by the aiding of Andrew Jackson during the battle.
+Along with his 'crew of a thousand men' (the number that he commanded was quite small, but the loose confederation that he and his brother ran caused the number of men engaged in their affairs was substantial), Lafitte also receives credit for helping defend Louisiana from the British in the War of 1812, and Pierre is mentioned in several accounts of the Battle of New Orleans.
+His piracy was pardoned by President James Madison on February 6, 1815, by the aiding of Andrew Jackson during the battle.

 The United States made the Louisiana Purchase in 1803.
 In January 1808, the government began to enforce the Embargo Act of 1807, which barred American ships from docking at any foreign port.
 That was problematic for New Orleans merchants, who had relied heavily on trade with Caribbean colonies of other nations.
 Pierre and Jean began to look for another port from which they could smuggle goods to local merchants.

-They established themselves on the small and sparsely-populated island of Barataria, in Barataria Bay.
+They established themselves on the small and sparsely populated island of Barataria, in Barataria Bay.
 The bay was located beyond a narrow passage between the barrier islands of Grande Terre and Grande Isle.
 Barataria was far from the US naval base, and ships could easily smuggle in goods without being noticed by customs officials.
 Workers would reload goods into smaller batches onto pirogues, or barges, for transport through the bayous to New Orleans.

 Jean claimed to command more than 3,000 men and provided them as troops for the Battle of New Orleans in 1815, which greatly assisted Andrew Jackson in repulsing the British attack.
 The actual number that he commanded was more likely a few dozen, but since they specialized in artillery, their effect was substantial.
 Lafitte reportedly conducted his operations in the historic New Orleans French Quarter.
 Jackson was informed of both Lafittes' gallant exploits at the Battle of New Orleans by Colonel Peter Ellis Bean, who then recruited the Lafittes to support the Mexican Republican movement.